bWalshPdx/Exercises/CSharp/ArrayLefRotation/README.md

 Read the instructions more closely, I did'nt need to generate my collection.

+	- Be sure you look at the example tests, to make sure you are seeing the problem clearly.

+### The process for next time

+1. Read the whole description twice

+2. Mindmap the psuedo code for the problem

+3. Write out 'should' statements for each function

+4. Start TDD cycle.

 ## Things that will make it harder next time:

 Instead of going from right to left, solve it going from left to right